elaineyu1031/Open-ACS/README.md

 - **Maintainer**: [@elaineyu1031](https://github.com/elaineyu1031)

 ## ⚖️ Legal

-This is an independent open-source project.
-It is **not affiliated with, endorsed by, or sponsored by Meta Platforms, Inc.** or any other organization.

 The project implements standard cryptographic protocols based on public research and IETF specifications.
 Some reference implementations were consulted during development, and appropriate attribution is maintained in source files as required by their respective licenses.